bahoerres/broilerpate/content/Ground Beef - Understanding Lean-to-Fat Ratios.md

 - Tacos
 - Chili
 - Bolognese
-- Basically anything where the beef is the star and you want rich, beefy flavor

-The fat renders out during cooking and bastes the meat from the inside, keeping everything moist.

-**The deal:** You'll get some fat rendering out in the pan, but it's manageable.
-For burgers especially, this is the sweet spot—enough fat to keep them juicy on the grill without flare-ups getting out of control.
-If you drain it for tacos or chili, you're still left with plenty of flavor.

-### 90/10: Leaner but Still Conventional

-A leaner option while staying in the conventional program—10% fat is enough to keep it from being totally dry, but the beef flavor is cleaner and less rich.

-**Best for:**

-- Recipes where beef is mixed with lots of other ingredients (like pasta with tons of veggies)
-- Lighter sauces
-- When you're adding other fats like cheese or cream
-- Meal prep when you're watching calories but still want ground beef

-**The deal:** You'll barely have any fat to drain, which is convenient.
-But it can dry out if you overcook it, so keep an eye on it.
-Works great when other ingredients are bringing moisture and fat to the dish—think beef and bean burritos with cheese, sour cream, and guac doing the heavy lifting.

----

-## 100% Grass-fed (85/15 and 93/7)

-Cattle that eat only grass their entire lives are naturally leaner, which is why you'll see these lower fat ratios.
-The beef has a different flavor profile—often described as more mineral-forward or "beefy" in a different way.

-### 85/15: The Grass-fed Sweet Spot

-This is the most versatile grass-fed option—enough fat to stay flavorful and moist, but leaner than conventional.
-It's a good compromise when you want grass-fed beef without sacrificing too much juiciness.

-**Best for:**

-- Tacos
 - Pasta sauces
 - Casseroles
-- Stuffed peppers
-- Anything where you're mixing the beef with other ingredients
-- Burgers on a flattop where you want less splatter
+- Anything where you want rich, beefy flavor

-**The deal:** Less fat to drain means less waste, but you're still getting good flavor.
-It's the "I want grass-fed beef flavor but I don't want to feel like I need to drain half the pan" option—though with grass-fed, there's usually not much to drain anyway.

-### 93/7: Maximum Lean

-This is about as lean as ground beef gets.
-At 7% fat, it cooks up very lean and firm with a clean, pronounced beef flavor.

-**Best for:**

-- When you specifically need lean beef for diet-focused meals
-- Mixing into dishes where you're adding other fats (like a creamy stroganoff)
-- When you want the beef texture without much fat
-- Applications where you're adding a fatty sauce or lots of cheese

-**The deal:** It dries out easily and can get crumbly if you're not careful.
-You'll need to add moisture somehow—cooking it in broth, sauce, or adding oil to the pan.
-It's not great for burgers unless you're mixing in other binders and fats.
-Think of it as the "I'm being good but I still want beef" option.
+### The deal

+This is your default ground beef for most cooking.
+It's forgiving, flavorful, and what most recipes assume you're using.
+The 80/20 (conventional) has a bit more fat and richer flavor; the 85/15 (grass-fed) is slightly leaner but still plenty juicy.

 ---

+## Leaner Ground Beef (90/10 and 93/7)

+This is ground beef with significantly less fat—great when you're specifically looking to reduce fat content or when other ingredients are bringing moisture and richness to the dish.

+**Common ratios:**

+- **90/10** — Available in both conventional and grass-fed
+- **93/7** — Most common in 100% grass-fed beef

+### What makes it work

+With less fat, these cook up firmer and leaner.
+The beef flavor is cleaner and less rich, which can be a feature when you want the meat to complement rather than dominate a dish.

+### Best for:

+- Recipes with lots of other ingredients (pasta with tons of veggies, casseroles)
+- Dishes where you're adding other fats (cheese, cream, sour cream)
+- When you're specifically watching fat/calorie intake
+- Lighter sauces where you don't want heavy beef flavor
+- Meal prep when you want to control fat content

+### The deal

+These ratios need more attention—they can dry out if overcooked, and they benefit from added moisture through sauces, broths, or other ingredients.
+They're not ideal for burgers unless you're adding binders and fat.
+Think of this as the "I'm being mindful about fat but still want beef" option.

+For 93/7 especially, you'll want to avoid overcooking and consider cooking in liquid or sauce rather than just browning in a dry pan.

+---

 ## The Short Version

-**Conventional (80/20, 90/10):** Higher fat content from grain-finishing, more forgiving to cook, richer flavor.
-80/20 is your default for most applications.

-**100% Grass-fed (85/15, 93/7):** Naturally leaner, different flavor profile, needs a bit more attention to avoid drying out.
-85/15 is your best bet for everyday cooking.
+**Everyday (80/20, 85/15):** Your default choice—juicy, flavorful, versatile.
+Works for everything from burgers to chili.
+80/20 is most common in conventional beef, 85/15 in grass-fed.

+**Leaner (90/10, 93/7):** When you specifically want less fat or when other ingredients are bringing moisture and richness.
+Needs more attention to avoid drying out.

 **The real talk:** Fat = flavor and moisture.
-Whether you choose conventional or grass-fed often comes down to personal preference, diet goals, or ethics.
-But understanding the fat ratio helps you cook it right.
-Leaner beef needs more care—don't overcook it, and consider adding moisture through other ingredients or cooking methods.
+Most home cooking benefits from the everyday ratios (80/20 or 85/15).
+Save the leaner options for when you actually need them to be lean or when your recipe has plenty of other fats and moisture built in.